GameTechDev/SamplerFeedbackStreaming/README.md

 A tile also cannot be evicted if it is being used by an outstanding draw command.
 We prevent this by  delaying evictions a frame or two depending on double or triple buffering of the swap chain.
 If a tile is needed before the delay completes, the tile is simply rescued from the pending eviction data structure instead of being re-loaded.

-The mechanics of loading, mapping, and unmapping tiles is all contained within the DataUploader class, which depends on a FileStreamer class to do the actual tile loads.
-The latter implementation (FileStreamerReference) can easily be exchanged with DirectStorage for Windows.
+The mechanics of loading, mapping, and unmapping tiles is all contained within the DataUploader class, which depends on a [FileStreamer](TileUpdateManager/FileStreamer.h) class to do the actual tile loads.
+The latter implementation ([FileStreamerReference](TileUpdateManager/FileStreamerReference.h)) can easily be exchanged with DirectStorage for Windows.

 ### 6. Putting it all Together

 There is some work that needs to be done before drawing objects that use feedback (clearing feedback resources), and some work that needs to be done after (resolving feedback resources).
 TileUpdateManager creates theses commands, but does not execute them.
-Each frame, these command lists must be built and submitted with application draw commands, which you can find just before the call to Present() as follows:
+Each frame, these command lists must be built and submitted with application draw commands, which you can find just before the call to Present() in [Scene.cpp](src/Scene.cpp) as follows:

 ```cpp
 auto commandLists = m_pTileUpdateManager->EndFrame();